Algorithms for the uniqueness of the longest common subsequence

 This algorithm is easy to understand, and can provide some intuition.
 We do not claim that Algorithm~\ref{alg5} is comparable to other sophisticated algorithms.

-We test Algorithm~\ref{alg5} on random graphs.
-Construct a random graph with $n$ genes, and any two genes have probability $0.5$ to have an edge in between.
-Use brute-force search to find the maximum clique, and compare its size with the result of Algorithm~\ref{alg5}.
-For each $n\le 15$, we repeat this for $10000$ times, and every time Algorithm~\ref{alg5} returns the correct result.
-Therefore, for small random graphs, the $95\%$ credible interval for the success rate of Algorithm~\ref{alg5} is $[0.9997,1]$.
-We can claim that Algorithm~\ref{alg5} is a good heuristic algorithm that fails with a very small probability.
-Since finding the true maximum clique requires exponentially slow brute-force search, we do not test on very large graphs.

-Nevertheless, Algorithm~\ref{alg5} does not always produce the correct result.
+Algorithm~\ref{alg5} does not always produce the correct result.
 See Fig.~\ref{ce2} for a counterexample.
 Here genes $1,2,3,4,5,6$ have degree $4$, while genes $7,8,9,10$ have degree $3$.
 When applying Algorithm~\ref{alg5}, genes $7,8,9,10$ are first abandoned, and the final result just has three genes, such as $1,3,5$.
-However, the largest complete graph is $7,8,9,10$.
+However, the maximum clique is $7,8,9,10$.
 Besides, Algorithm~\ref{alg5} can only determine one (possibly longest) common subsequence.
 Thus we cannot determine the existence of quasi-transposable genes.